Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 <tbody>
 <tr class="odd">
 <td><p><strong>The Non-Omniscient Scholar<br />
-</strong>Having a high Lore does not confer <em>absolute truths</em> upon a character-rather it represents being well-versed in what is known--and often as much as what is unknown.</p>
+</strong>Having a high Lore does not confer <em>absolute truths</em> upon a character-rather it represents being well-versed in what is known—and often as much as what is unknown.</p>
 <p>It is a fact that the Immaculate Order claims that Solars and Lunars are Anathema.
 It is a fact that many other societies claim.
 High lore will allow knowledge that these two facts exist, but not which one of them are right.</p>
 <p>Storytellers should keep a character’s background (and specialty) in mind when revealing information to players--phrasing information through such natural biases.</p></td>
 </tr>